 Dolby is one of the big players in sound and vision tech and has been for decades.
-You might have seen the Dolby Vision logo popping up on TVs, laptops and even smartphones over the last few years, but what exactly is it?
+You might have seen the Dolby Vision logo popping up on best 4K TVs over the last few years, but what exactly is it?
 Let’s find out…

 What is Dolby Vision?